Public’s anxiety, boredom help sustain local cannabis dispensaries

 Pandemic or not, the vibe here is upbeat.
 Music from Pandora’s “Funk Radio” fills the air.
 Employees dash from cars to a fulfillment desk, then back.
 Tim Rowles said he and his co-workers have joked about donning roller skates, like servers at a drive-in restaurant.

-He is also executive director Doobie Nights, the psychedelic, 3,700-square-foot ganja emporium 5 ½ miles north in Santa Rosa.
+He is also executive director of Doobie Nights, the psychedelic, 3,700-square-foot ganja emporium 5½ miles north in Santa Rosa.
 A new business without an established, loyal clientele, Doobie Nights will suffer more than its sister dispensary during this economic downturn.

 Levine sees tough times ahead for newer cannabis outlets, as does SPARC CEO Erich Pearson, whose company has dispensaries in San Francisco, Santa Rosa and Sebastopol.
 Santa Rosa, Pearson said, has an “over-saturation” of dispensaries, many of which were in financial difficulty before the coronavirus arrived.